Birmingham City owner pleads not guilty to money laundering

-HONG KONG Birmingham City football club owner Carson Yeung pleaded not guilty to charges of laundering more than HK$720 million (59.72 million pounds) and his defence team sought to have the case thrown out, saying some related documents were no longer available.
+HONG KONG, April 29 Birmingham City football club owner Carson Yeung pleaded not guilty to charges of laundering more than HK$720 million ($92.74 million) and his defence team sought to have the case thrown out, saying some related documents were no longer available.

 Yeung, dressed in a dark suit and striped tie, appeared calm as he denied five charges, which prosecutors said occurred between 2001 and 2007, of dealing with property known or believed to represent proceeds of an indictable offence.